oyeluckydps/PC_jokespace/README.md

    ```

    **Alternative option:**
-   Create `secret/LLAMA_API_KEY.txt` and put your OpenRouter API key there.
+   Create `secret/LLAMA_API_KEY.txt` and put your OpenRouter API key for "meta-llama/llama-3.1-8b-instruct:free" there.

 5. Test the installation:
    ```bash
    python -m cli --topic "ant" --jokespace "small"
    ```
+   ( Must launch it from project root i.e. .../PC_jokespace/ )

    This will launch a comprehensive pipeline with a joke generator that creates about 10-15 jokes and a joke judge that selects the best joke.
 After 1-2 minutes, you'll have a novel, witty, punny joke!

 ## Quick Start

 ### Basic Usage

+( Must launch these commands from project root i.e. .../PC_jokespace/ )

 **Generate jokes with random topic:**
 ```bash